mailgun/holster/tracing/README.md

 OpenTelemetry is distributed, which allows services to pass the trace ids to disparate remote services.
 The remote service may generate child spans that will be visible on the same waterfall graph.
-This requires that all services send traces to the same Jaeger server.
+This requires that all services send traces to the same Jaeger Server.

 ## Why OpenTelemetry?
 It is the latest standard for distributed tracing clients.